 Although becoming a developer isn't what you'd call the hands-off approach, it usually delivers a heftier ROI.
 Of course it can be hands off - you could outsource the DIY to someone else, but it's worth remembering that every time you do so, you're eating into your profit margin.

-While buy to let still can be a profitable venture, there's no getting around the fact that it's become substantially harder to do so over recent years, especially if you're just starting out.
-The Covid pandemic itself has hammered home just vulnerable you can be as a buy to let landlord.
-If you ask us, we'd say buy to let is going through a shift.
+While Buy To Let still can be a profitable venture, there's no getting around the fact that it's become substantially harder to do so over recent years, especially if you're just starting out.
+The Covid pandemic itself has hammered home just how vulnerable you can be as a Buy To Let landlord.
+If you ask us, we'd say Buy To Let is going through a shift.

 Remember - the market may be steady at the moment, but it's what it'll be like in the future that you really need to assess.
 How long will it be before the market becomes saturated?

 If you were to ask us, we’d say the way things are looking post Covid, that flipping is likely to be a stronger alternative investment to Buy To Let, especially if the market slumps.